nabeela-a/cypress/README.md

 - The Cypress Test Runner will launch.

 ### Adding a Test File
-1. Create a `test.spec.js`  file.
+1. Create a `test.spec.js`  file inside the `cypress > integration`.
 2. Launch the Cypress Test Runner.
 3. Click on the `test.spec.js` on the Test Runner
-4. Cypress opens the test in a browser (note: it'll be blanck since we haven't written any tests yet)
+4. Cypress opens the test in a browser (note: it'll be blank since we haven't written any tests yet)

 ### First Test